CUUP1DON/TS4-Creator-Tools/README.md

 > [!IMPORTANT]
 > This addon was made using the help of claude.ai.

+## How to Install
+_Blender 3.6:_
+1. Open Blender.
+2. Go to Edit.
+3. Go to Prefrences.
+4. Go to Add-ons.
+5. Click install & find the .zip file.
+6. If the addon doesn't pop up on it's own, go to search bar and type in TS4 Creator Tools.
+7. Click the check mark box to enable it.

+_Blender 4.x+_
+1. Drag and drop into window.
+2. Install addon.

 ## TS4 Creator Tools v1.6
 _Asset Importer:_
 - Load Base Body: A directory of default bodies you can load.
 All EA meshes: top, bottom, full body and feet.